MichaelTrestman/kubes4noobs/tut.md

 Kubectl is the command line interface (CLI) for Kubernetes.
 On a mac computer, the easiest way to manage kubectl is using homebrew.

-1. Run `brew update` to make sure your local homebrew is up to date and knows about the latest version of kubectl.
+1. In iterm or your terminal of choice, run `brew update` to make sure your local homebrew is up to date and knows about the latest version of kubectl.
-2. Run `kubectl` to see if you have kubectl installed.
+2. Run `kubectl` to check whether kubectl is installed.
    - If it is installed, you should see a summary of the manual page, including a list of top level commands.
 In this case, run `brew upgrade kubectl` to have homebrew bring your kubectl up to date.
    - If kubectl is not installed, your shell will tell you that the kubectl command cannot be found.
 In this case, run `brew install kubectl`.
 Now running the `kubectl` command should give you a summary of the manual page.

-## Cloud Operations with Kubernetes
+## Cloud operations with Kubernetes

 ### Part 1: Create a cluster in the cloud